carlosdhoyos/fluid_mechanics/fluids_v_solids.md

 The continuum hypothesis is a cornerstone of fluid mechanics, enabling the use of differential equations such as the Navier-Stokes and continuity equations.
 It provides a powerful framework for understanding fluid behavior in most engineering applications, simplifying the mathematical treatment of fluid flow and ensuring accurate modeling at the macroscopic scale.
 ```

+## What is Fluid Mechanics?

+Fluid mechanics is the branch of physics that studies the behavior of fluids (liquids, gases, and plasmas) and the forces acting on them.
+The subject is divided into two major categories:

+- **Fluid Statics**: The study of fluids at rest.
+- **Fluid Dynamics**: The study of fluids in motion.